Guide

 Are you eligible for Maternity Allowance if you're self-employed?

-If you’re both self-employed and a PAYE employee for another business, and are going to receive SMP from that employer, you cannot also receive Maternity Allowance.
+If you're both self-employed and a Pay As You Earn (PAYE) employee for another business, and will receive Statutory Maternity Pay (SMP) from that employer, you must claim SMP and cannot also receive Maternity Allowance.

 You can check if you're entitled to Maternity Allowance using HMRC's useful tool.